unlight/asmt-javascript-questions/README.md

 - How can we organize auth for services in microservices architecture?
 - What design patterns for microservices do you know and have tried it?
 - How do you usually do security check of your code?
+- What alternative to NPM do you know?
+What are its benefits?
+- What is the preferred method of solving unhandled exceptions in Node.js?
+- What are the pros and cons between these two paradigms: functional programming and object-oriented programming?

 ### Browser internals.
 Performance optimization.
 - Possible ways to speedup your javascript code execution time?
 Hidden classes? try/catch?